 As we consider (54), we observe that THROW/pah have a parallel use.
 This paper explicitly limited its scope to uses of THROW that accompany or replace entire utterances, as these uses strike us as distinct from uses in which THROW attaches to a word or phrase (see footnote 2).
-Turning our gaze to the latter, we observe that word-accompanying uses of both (post-speech) THROW and pah pattern exactly like shm-reduplication, in $(55B_1)$ and $(55B_2)$, respectively.
+Turning our gaze to the latter, we observe that both (pro-speech) THROW and pah have uses in which they follow a single word, and which pattern exactly like shmreduplication, in (55B1) and (55B2), respectively.
 Here, THROW/pah seems to dismiss the noteworthiness of table in the given context, paralleling what we saw in (54).
-Numerous examples of the sort in $(55B_2)$ can be found in large corpora such as Google Books, e.g., for strings such as "computers, pah", "progress, pah", or "intelligence, pah", among many others.
-Such uses of THROW/pah are clearly distinct from the ones we analyzed in this paper in that their dismissal always seems to target the accompanying material.
-Based on the parallels between (54) and (55), we conjecture that the correct analysis of the semantics of shm-reduplication (whichever that may be) can also be applied to examples of the type in (55).
-Observe that native speakers of English generally do not accept co-speech THROW in this context, only post-speech THROW, as indicated by '#' in $(55B_3)$; this observation highlights a cross-linguistic difference between English and German, worth exploring in future research, as German speakers accept the German counterpart of $(55B_3)$.
+Numerous examples of the sort in (55B2) can be found in large corpora such as Google Books, e.g., for strings such as "computers, pah", "progress, pah", or "intelligence, pah", among many others.
+Such uses of THROW/pah are potentially distinct from the ones we analyzed in this paper in that their dismissal always seems to target the accompanying material (i.e., the word that precedes them); however, a unified analysis may still be possible, which treats $(55B_1)$ on a par with the equally echoic (30), in that THROW in $(55B_1)$ comments on the question is Sam building a table?
+Regardless, we conjecture, based on the parallels between (54) and (55), that the correct analysis of the semantics of shm-reduplication (whichever that may be) can be unified with the analysis of examples of the type in (55).19

-- (55) A: Sam is building a table. - B1: Table! ...{THROW} Call me when Sam has built something worthwhile. - B2: Table, pah!
-Call me when Sam has built something worthwhile. - B3: # Table{THROW}!
+- (55) A: Sam is building a table. - B1: Table!{THROW} Call me when Sam has built something worthwhile. - B2: Table, pah!
 Call me when Sam has built something worthwhile.

-Other items in spoken English that may plausibly encode dismissal include discourse markers such as whatever (see, e.g., Kleiner 1998, Benus et al. 2007), meh (see, e.g., Schultz 2019:5), hmpf (see e.g. Hougaard 2019:102), and the doubled response particle yeah yeah, to name a few.
-With an analysis of THROW in hand, we are now in a better position to conduct fine-grained comparisons between operators within this semantic field.
+Other items in spoken English that may plausibly encode dismissal include discourse markers such as whatever (see, e.g., Kleiner 1998, Benus et al. 2007), meh (see, e.g., Schultz 2019:5), hmpf (see e.g. Hougaard 2019:102), and the doubled response particle yeah yeah, to name a